 If a spinal cord compression is diagnosed, surgery is almost always indicated on an urgent basis to prevent or limit spinal cord damage, including bowel and bladder function.

 Your health care provider owes you a duty of care.
-If you present with symptoms of CES, and your doctor does not order the necessary tests to diagnose, or rule out, CES, or if you are discharged from care without a referral for a specialist examination to check for CES, then you may have a claim of medical negligence.
+If you present with symptoms of CES, and your doctor does not order the necessary tests to diagnose, or rule out, CES, or if you are discharged from care without a referral for a examination to check for CES, then you may have a claim of medical negligence.

 When a health care professional makes a mistake, the consequences can be devastating.
 If this has happened to you or your loved one, call our NC medical malpractice attorneys today at 704-714-1450.
 We have the expertise and experience in matters involving medical malpractice and will thoroughly investigate your claim and zealously fight for your right to just compensation.